[Solved] | Origin won’t open | Quickly & Easily!

-Your Origin won’t open?
+Origin won’t open on your PC?
 Don’t worry!
 You’re not alone.
 Many Origin users have reported this issue.
-But the good new is you can fix it.
+But the good news is you can fix it.
 You should be able to fix the problem quite easily using one of the solutions we’ve listed below.

 Fixes to try:

 Here’s a list of fixes that have resolved this problem for other Origin users.
 You don’t have to try them all.
 Just work your way through the list until you find the one that does the trick for you.

 - Update your graphics driver to the latest version

 - Add Origin as an exception to your third-party antivirus application